sarathkumarsivan/pygithubctl/README.rst

   A specific file or directory path in your repository to download.
 Make sure the value of this option should be a valid repository path.
 This option is required.

 **--type:**
-  Indicates the given path is a file or directory.
-You can specify the value f or file if the requested path is a file and d or dir for a directory.
+  Indicates whether the given path is a file or directory.
+You can specify the value of this option to f or file if the requested path is a file and d or dir for a directory.
 This option is required.

 **--destination:**
   Destination directory path to download the file(s).
-Make sure the user who runs this command has write permission to download the file in this directory.
-Current directory would be considered as the default destination if this option is not specified while running the fetch command.
+Make sure the user who runs this command has write permission to download the file in the target directory.
+Present working directory would be considered as the default destination if this option is not specified while running the fetch command.
 This option is optional.

 **--http_ssl_verify:**
   Boolean flag to enable or disable the SSL certificate verification.
-This is option is enabled by default and you should specify the value of http_ssl_verify False if you want to disable SSL certificate verification.
+This is option is enabled by default and you should specify the value of http_ssl_verify to False if you want to disable SSL certificate verification.
 This option is optional.

 **--verbose:**
   Enable debug level logging.